epfl-ada/ada-2024-project-adadasurmonbidet2024/README.md

 # [ADAdasurmonbidet2024 - DISCOVER CHARACTERS' FEATURES BASED ON FIRST NAME](https://fannymissillier.github.io)

-Link to the Data Story:

 ## Project Idea
 In film storytelling, a character’s name is rarely just a label; it often serves as a subtle cue to their personality and role in the movie.
 Our project tackles the intriguing question: **"Can a character’s archetype be predicted from their name ?"** Through this data analysis project, we aim to decode connections between specific name characteristics — such as length, structure and phonetics — and the characters' features including gender, age, the movie genre, its origin and even its morality.

+![Names' Features](data/Image/intro.png)

 Additionally, we will investigate how naming conventions differ across contexts, with a particular focus on comparing movie productions from the United States.
 Specifically, we aim to identify strong correlations between the portrayal of "nice guys" and "bad guys," focusing on potential differences in the depiction of Soviet characters versus American characters.

-![Names' Features](data/Image/intro.png)

 ## Research Questions